driedpampas/realme-8-megaguide/readme.md

 ## Please check wiki page for [FAQ (frequently asked questions)](https://github.com/driedpampas/realme-8-megaguide/wiki/FAQ) if something does not work or you have questions.

-## If you have any questions at any moment feel free to message this Telegram channel: [Realme 8 AOSP](https://t.me/Realme8AOSPGroup), message [me](t.me/driedpampas) or [open a new Discussion](https://github.com/driedpampas/realme-8-megaguide/discussions/new/choose) right here on GitHub.
+## If you have any questions at any moment feel free to message [Realme 8 AOSP](https://t.me/Realme8AOSPGroup) on Telegram or [open a new Discussion](https://github.com/driedpampas/realme-8-megaguide/discussions/new/choose) right here on GitHub.

 ## Disclaimer